Coconucan language

-Coconuco, also known as Guambiano and Misak, is a dialect cluster of Colombia spoken by the Guambiano indigenous people.
-Though the three varieties, Guambiano, moribund Totoró, and the extinct Coconuco are traditionally called languages, Adelaar & Muysken (2004) believe that they are best treated as a single language.
+Coconuco, also known as Coconucan, Guambiano, Misak, and Nam Trik, is a dialect cluster of Colombia spoken by the Guambiano indigenous people.
+Though the three varieties, Guambiano, recently extinct Totoró, and the long-extinct Coconuco are traditionally called languages, Adelaar & Muysken (2004) believe that they are best treated as a single language.

-Totoró may be extinct; it had 4 speakers in 1998 out of an ethnic population of 4,000.
+Totoró is now extinct; it had 4 speakers in 1998 out of an ethnic population of 4,000.
 Guambiano, on the other hand, is vibrant and growing.

 Coconucan was for a time mistakenly included in a spurious Paezan language family, due to a purported "Moguex" (Guambiano) vocabulary that turned out to be a mix of Páez and Guambiano (Curnow 1998).

 Phonology

 The Guambiano inventory is as follows (Curnow & Liddicoat 1998:386).